How regularly do you check on your vehicles for their maintenance? Perhaps not unless it’s broken or you think that it’s running very smoothly.

 - On-vehicle sensors including RFID, GPS, OBD II collect location data.

-- Then, the data from all sensors is periodically sent to the local gateway over a mobile data connection as the vehicle moves.
+- Then, the data from all sensors goes to the local gateway over a mobile data connection as the vehicle moves.

 - The gateway sends the speed, location, direction, and other variable data to the network for processing.
-The processed data is sent to a secure application server in the cloud.
+The processed data then goes to a secure application server in the cloud.

 - The application server converts this raw data into valuable patterns and sends clear and concise reports and alerts on the movement and safety of the vehicle to the driver’s or fleet manager.

 In short, the three technologies (RFID, GPS, OBD II) combined with IoT together form a smart fleet management system.

 Wondering what could be the best choice for your business?
 We can guide you through it.

 IoT offers a wide range of devices like vehicle tracking tools, rear-view cameras, driver mobile apps, to provide a seamless experience along with.
 Let’s find out more about how has IoT helped fleet management business owners.